 Giving someone feedback on work is one of the most dreaded things we do in the creative field.
 Most of the time, the people you will be giving feedback to are friends or frequent collaborators.
 We do not want them to feel attacked or take things personally.
 In this article, I will show you how to give feedback in a way that will strengthen your relationship with your creative collaborators.

 Change your perspective about feedback

 The relationship with your creative team doesn’t end when the filming is complete, nor is it finished when the final video is delivered and uploaded to your website.
 Often times, the people you work with are frequent collaborators.
 Both parties have a lot at stake if the video that comes out of it is not good.
 The feedback phase is the next opportunity to make sure that you and your team deliver an excellent final product to your client.

 You don’t make films by yourself.
-You make films with a team of people.
+You make films as a team.

 The magic word: “Our”

 Everyone working on the production of a video or short film puts in a lot of hours, a lot of expertise, and hopefully a good attitude.
 That being said, I can’t tell you how many times I’ve heard the director of a film refer to the film as “my film,” and don’t attribute the success of the film to their hard working crew who made themselves available to work for next to nothing to make it a reality.
 This just leaves a bad taste in everyone’s mouth.
 Always give credit where it is due and never forget a single person who helped you.

 Keep feedback constructive